joonho3020/scala3-hdl/README.md

 assert(typeCheckErrors(tc1).isEmpty)
 ```

-Although not entirely desirable as we are now forcing the library users certain behaviors for things to work properly, its not the worse thing in the world.
+Although not entirely desirable as we are now forcing the library users certain behaviors for things to work properly, it's not the worse thing in the world.
 This is because, `selectDynamic` is only required for `Bundle`s that want to generate literals.
-To propagate the top level literal payload to its childs, `selectDynamic` is required.
+To propagate the top level literal payload to its children, `selectDynamic` is required.

-Another caviat of this `Literal` approach is that the `Bundle`s that define literals must consist of purely `HWData` types.
+Another caveat of this `Literal` approach is that the `Bundle`s that define literals must consist of purely `HWData` types.
 No mixing with `Scala` types are allowed as we are using typeclass derivation to create literal shapes.
 In theory, we can add support for important Scala library types in the future for derivation, but we should leave this as is for now.